 the Children field can only be specified via the All Fields tab.

 Linking to separate spouse and children contacts

 For more flexibility, and to be able to add more information about the spouse and children of your contact, it is recommended to create a separate contact item for each.

 To link them together, specifying the names in the fields mentioned above will not be enough.
 Instead, use the Contact Linking option in Outlook.
-This option needs to be enabled first in Outlook 2007 and Outlook 2010.
+This option needs to be enabled first in Outlook 2007, Outlook 2010 and Outlook 2013.

 Enabling Contact Linking in Outlook 2010.

 Once enabled, you’ll see a “Contacts…” button at the bottom of an opened contact.
 When you click on it, you can select the contact items of the spouse and children so that they can be opened directly from your “main” contact.